costaivo/Tutorial-Angular/02_AdManager/02_Lesson/Start/readme.md

     }
 ```

-* Contents of Component class code explained in detail below
+### Contents of Component class code explained in detail

 #### Import